 - 1. What are some differences between college newspapers and regular newspapers? - 2.
-Why is it important to develop ethical guidelines for students?
-How do these ethical guidelines relate to safety for journalists and contribute to a healthy newsroom?
+Why is it important to develop ethical guidelines?
+How do ethical guidelines relate to safety for journalists and contribute to a healthy newsroom?

 "For student journalists, the beats are the same but the protections are different" Stephanie